terrytay/tp/docs/DeveloperGuide.md

     Create adjacency lists based on Study Area attributes.
 If the Study Area contains that attribute, the Study Area is added in that specific attribute list.
 The creation and initialisation of attribute lists are done when the software is setting up.
 For example : Locations -> Study Area.
 Therefore, each attribute has its own list.
-Based on user criteria, concatenate the output list with the study areas in the related attribute list.
-If more than one requirement is entered by the user, only the study areas appears in all the related attributes specified by the User will be added to the output list.
+Based on user criteria, concatenate the output list with the Study Areas in the related attribute list.
+If more than one requirement is entered by the user, only the Study Areas appears in all the related attributes specified by the User will be added to the output list.
     - Pros : Data is categorised base on attributes
     - Cons : More memory is required as more data structures are used.
 Since methods invoked during the search are also